Bermuda Cadet Corps: History

 The Cadet Corps was re-organised under the Bermuda Cadet Corps Act 1944.
 The BVRC was disbanded (along with the BMA) in 1946, with most personnel transferred to the Reserve.
 A skeleton staff remained to maintain facilities and equipment until both units were built back up with new recruitment in 1951, at which time the BVRC was re-titled the Bermuda Rifles.
 Although a common Bermuda Local Forces Headquarters was created to oversee both units (not to be confused with the overall Command Headquarters which controlled both the regular and part-time army units in Bermuda), they remained separate and blacks were still restricted to the BMA, even after the last coastal artillery was withdrawn from use in 1953 and the BMA converted to the infantry role.
-By this time (created during the Second World War), there was a Cadet Corps at Berkley Institute the highest-rated school for blacks in Bermuda.
-This was not considered part of the Bermuda Cadet Corps, however.
 During the 1950s, it was decided the Bermuda Cadet Corps should have its own band.
 Through the influence of officers of Scottish heritage, some of whom had served in Scottish regiments during the Second World War, this was created as a Scottish bagpipe and drum band, wearing Highland dress, although the remainder of the Bermuda Cadet Corps dressed as English and Welsh regiments do.

 In 1965, the BMA and the Bermuda Rifles were amalgamated to form the Bermuda Regiment (since 2015, the Royal Bermuda Regiment).
 The Bermuda Cadet Corps was re-organised at the same time.
 Officers were commissioned into the Bermuda Cadet Corps, with the senior officer appointed as Commandant.
 The Bermuda Regiment provided support, including a Colour Sergeant as a Full Time Instructor (FTI).
 Racial segregation of the public school system also ended during the 1960s, and the Bermuda Cadet Corps, now wearing its own badge, subsequently operated through all of the colony's public and Government-aided secondary schools.
 The Cadet Pipe Band was left out of this re-organisation, and its members chose to continue it as a private organisation, continuing to wear the Bermuda Rifles cap badge.
 In the 1990s, by when its membership was entirely made-up of adults, it merged with another pipe band composed primarily of Bermuda Police Service constables and Bermuda Fire Service personnel.
 The Bermuda Pipe Band continues to take part in military parades along with the band of the Royal Bermuda Regiment.

+The training requirement for a member of the Bermuda Cadet Corps was two hours per week and a two-week annual camp.